ThomasHenckel/Learning/README.md

 ##### Use side mounted cameras for training
 Producing training data that lets the model learn to take the model to the center of the road can be hard to produce, if driving perfectly centered on the road no data is there to show what action to take when the car is getting of the center.
 One way to get this data is to record data starting the car off the center and driving it back to the center of the road. another approach is to use the side mounted cameras, and then adding a bit to the steering angle on the left image and subtracting a bit from the right.

+The steering angle compensation to use in the final model was 0.15, initially it was set to 0.2, but this made the car oscillate on some of the straight parts. lowering it to 0.1 made this a bit better, but resulted in the car missing a turn and driving into the water. so in the end 0.15 was chosen.

 left Image             |  Center image|  Right image :-------------------------:|:-------------------------:|:-------------------------:
 ![alt text][image4] <br> steering angel = 0.084 |  ![alt text][image1] <br> steering angel = -0,066|  ![alt text][image5] <br> steering angel = -0,216